 The S&P 500 is the benchmark stock market index of the United States.
 It is a list of stocks across various sectors that provides investors with an idea of how the market is doing overall.
 Investors tend to compare their returns to the S&P returns to gauge how well their investments are doing.

-According to CNBC, as of 2017, the average return the S&P 500 had generated over the previous 90 years was 9.8%.
-Of course, it’s important to remember that the market has its ups and downs, and from year to year, average returns can vary wildly.
+According to Business Insider, as of late 2020, the average return of the S&P 500 over the previous 10 years was 13.6%.
+Of course, it’s important to remember that the market has its ups and downs, and from year to year, returns can vary wildly.

 Step 4: Compare & Act